 Nothing in this Agreement affects the right of You or the OpenWIS Association AISBL to apply to the court for urgent interim equitable relief (including, but not limited to, an injunction)

+10. Policies and procedures.

+Any person or organization wishing to contribute code to OpenWIS® projects shall abide by the Internal Rules of the OpenWIS Association [link] and the policies and procedures defined by the OpenWIS Association Steering Committee (“SC”) [link].

-10. General.
+11. General.